Suspended driver's license? Winston-Salem, Forsyth County DA team up for program to help restore licenses.

 Mayor Allen Joines agreed that the program would provide a way for people to get out of poverty.

-People can apply for the program through DriveForsyth.org, which will go live on Tuesday.
+People can apply for the program through DriveForsyth.org, which was scheduled to go live on Tuesday.
 They can also go to the Forsyth County District Attorney’s Office, which is on the seventh floor of the Forsyth County Hall of Justice, 200 North Main Street.

 Fulton said the program is not just about doing a good deed.